andrei-tatar/nora-service/README.md

 ## PUSH

 THAT'S IT, you are ready to deploy to Heroku!

+To deploy, you must the heroku cli.

+Deploying through git won't work, because of the git submodule.

+Install the heroku cli: https://devcenter.heroku.com/articles/heroku-cli#download-and-install

+Enable the heroku cli by going through Heroku dashboard, deployment tab, and clicking heroku git.

 Build the app and the  schema with `npm run heroku-postbuild` before deploying.

-To deploy follow the instructions from the Heroku website or if you linked your account in Heroku with Github just push to github.
+Add the heroku git remote:
+`heroku git:remote -a HEROKU_APP_NAME`

+Then use git to push the repo to heroku:
+`git push heroku`

+To view application output, run:
+`heroku logs`
 ## README DISCLAIMER

 The instructions might be incomplete.
 For issues with the instructions please create an issue and we'll take another look,